USEPA/epa-webpage-file-downloads/README.md

 <img src="/img/WantToContinue.png" alt="Screenshot of the prompt asking users if they want to continue downloading files" width="450">

 Click "Yes" and the script will begin downloading files to a /downloads folder in the same location as the script file.

+Feel free to reach out to hollerbach.kevin@epa.gov with any questions about this script.